 Some years and a handful of changes later, Credit Karma remains the most popular educational credit score site available.
 Spoiler alert: that’s with good reason — although the service isn’t perfect.
 Let’s take a closer look at what you need to know about Credit Karma, including the pros and cons.

-Signing up for and navigating Credit Karma
+Signing Up For and Navigating Credit Karma

-Before you can view your credit scores and reports, Credit Karma requires you to sign up.
+Before you can view your credit scores and reports, Credit Karma requires you to sign up for an account.
 As I mentioned the site is completely free and doesn’t require you to enter a credit card number, making for a relatively painless process.
-However you will need to share some sensitive information including your social security number so double check that your browser shows the site as “https://” — the ‘s’ meaning it’s secure — and it’s probably best to not sign up while using public WiFi.
+However you will need to share some sensitive information including your social security number, so double-check that your browser shows the site as “https://” — the ‘s’ meaning it’s secure — and it’s probably best to not sign up while using public WiFi.

 Once logged in you’ll be brought to your dashboard, starting with an overview.
 The first thing you’re likely to notice is two gauges that indicate two different credit scores: one from TransUnion and the other from Equifax.
 In addition to a number Credit Karma will also give you a basic adjective that best describes your credit standing.
 They seem to consider anything over 700 “Good” while over 750 is “Excellent.”
 On the other end, “Very Poor” is anything under 580.

 A bit lower on the dashboard, you’ll also find alerts about notable increases/decreases to your credit card balance and usage alongside some product recommendations (more on that later).

 Going back to the top, clicking on either of the gauges will take you to a page where you can dive into your score.
 This includes a chart plotting the history of your scores, a Credit Coaching section with various tips, a look at your credit factors, credit report, and more.